 A generational issue is at play.
 Older Muslims are aware that the Salafis' combining of high-tech with black-or-white revivalism has piqued the interest of many young people.
-Some of the latter Even with the moderate majority, the ideals championed by the Salafists have resonance.

-blame their societies' shortcomings on the failure of their parents' flaccid faith to stand up to what they have been taught is a hegemonic West bent on usurping God by annihilating Islam, the last bastion of traditional ethics.
+Some of the latter blame their societies' shortcomings on the failure of their parents' flaccid faith to stand up to what they have been taught is a hegemonic West bent on usurping God by annihilating Islam, the last bastion of traditional ethics.
 Youthful rebellion combines with utopianism and moral outrage in the cauldron of jihad.